|Monthly Tech-Tip |

 Alternate Names: Alumina Calcined, Calcnd Alum, Ground Alumina, Corundum

 Alumina has a very high melting temperature (about 2000C) and alumina ceramics can maintain up to 90% of their strength above 1100C.
-They are thus employed in many refractory materials (i.e. Calcium Aluminate Cements have PCEs above cone 35) and used to make parts that must withstand high temperature.
+They are thus employed in many refractory materials (i.e. Calcium Aluminate Cements have PCEs above cone 35) and used to make parts that must withstand high temperatures.

 Unlike hydrated alumina, the calcined material has no loss in weight on firing.
 Thus it produces no gases of decomposition.

 Fired alumina ceramic parts can be harder than tungsten carbide or zircon, two to four times as strong as electrical porcelain, and very resistant to abrasion.
-Alumina is thus used in grinding media, cutting tools, high temperature bearings, and a wide variety of mechanical parts.
+Alumina is thus used in grinding media, cutting tools, high-temperature bearings, and a wide variety of mechanical parts.
 Compared to zircon it has a high thermal conductivity and a higher thermal expansion.

 The Ravenscag:Alumina mix was applied to a buff stoneware fired at cone 10R (by Kat Valenzuela).
 Matting begins at only 5% producing a very dry surface by 15%.
 This "psuedo matte" surface is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
 The same test using alumina hydrate demonstrates that it disassociates somewhat better (although not completely).